US Mobile Tolling Platforms: Uproad

-Roadways: Available for toll roads in: California, Delaware, Florida, Illinois, Indiana, Kansas, Kentucky, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Oklahoma, Pennsylvania, Virginia, Texas, and West Virginia.
+Roadways: Uproad was available for toll roads in: California, Delaware, Florida, Illinois, Indiana, Kansas, Kentucky, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Oklahoma, Pennsylvania, Virginia, Texas, and West Virginia.

-Capabilities: Allows you to pay for tolls on your personal or rental cars, commercial vehicles, and motorcycles.
-Use the app to manage up to 10 vehicles, track your toll expenses, plan your trips, monitor pending toll charges, and offset your carbon footprint with a single account.
-Offers violation protection to protect against toll authority violation tickets.
+Capabilities: Allowed you to pay for tolls on your personal or rental cars, commercial vehicles, and motorcycles.
+Users were able to use the app to manage up to 10 vehicles, track their toll expenses, plan trips, monitor pending toll charges, and offset their carbon footprint with a single account.
+Offered violation protection to protect against toll authority violation tickets.
 Owned by parent company Kapsch.
-Offers a pay-as-you-go option and memberships.
+Offered a pay-as-you-go option and memberships.